Cold, Flu and You

 - Check out the Healthy Directions Articles Archive, where you can search for specific, health-related content from all of our Healthy Directions doctors and experts.

 - The docs mentioned several vitamins and supplements they’d recommend for preventing cold and flu.
-Check out this information from their Healthy Directions colleague Dr. David Williams, on nutrients for the prevention of the common cold and flu.
+Check out this information from their Healthy Directions colleague Dr. David Williams on natural treatments for cold and flu.

 - Dr. Steve mentioned colostrum during the conversation, and how it’s beneficial for immunity; you can find more information here.
 You can also find colostrum supplements and products online, usually in powder or capsule form.